offconvex/offconvex.github.io/_posts/2015-12-01-word-embeddings-1.md

 date:       2015-12-01 9:00:00
 summary:    Understanding word embeddings
 categories: language words embeddings meaning
+author:     Sanjeev Arora
 ---

 This post can be seen as an introduction to why nonconvex problems arise naturally in practice, and also the relative ease by which they are often solved.

 The topic is *word embeddings*, a geometric way to capture the “meaning” of a word via a low-dimensional vector.
 They are useful in many tasks in Information Retrieval (IR) and Natural Language Processing (NLP), for example answering search queries or translating from one language to another.

 You may wonder: how can a 300-dimensional vector capture the many nuances of word meaning?
 And what the heck does this mean?

 A simple property of embeddings obtained by all the methods I’ll describe is *cosine similarity*: the  *similarity* between two words